13 Attributes Of A Curious Mind

 8. Long threshold for emotions

-A curious mind has an uncanny resilient threshold for negative emotions like anger, envy, despair, sadness, etc.
+A person who is curious has an uncanny resilient threshold for negative emotions like anger, envy, despair, sadness, etc.

 These are high emotional intelligence (EQ) traits.
 They know when these emotions are creeping in and block them before they take root.